-NOTE: Adding the specialization at the time of renewal will not require
+Note: Adding the specialization at the time of renewal will not require an additional cost to the licensure renewal process.

-(4) An Autism Spectrum Disorder specialization may not be added to a provisional license.
+(4) An Autism Spectrum Disorder (ASD) Specialist specialization may not be added to a provisional license.

-(5) The specialization will appear on a license as follows: Specialization: Autism Spectrum Disorder.
+(5) The specialization will appear on a license as follows: Specialization: Autism Spectrum Disorder (ASD) Specialist.